 If you are trying to ensure that a given option is created, use update_option() instead, which bypasses the option name check and updates the option with the desired value whether or not it exists.

-NB: you cannot specify autoload='no' if you use update_option().
+Until version 4.2 (trac), you could not specify autoload='no' if you use update_option().
 If you need to specify autoload='no', and you are not sure whether the option already exists, then call delete_option() first before calling add_option().

 <?php add_option( $option, $value, $deprecated, $autoload ); ?>